starlit-nox/reading-notes/301/Class01/classnotes_01.md

 **What is a "component"?**

-A component is a modular, portable, replacabe, and reusable set of well-defined funtional code that captures its implentations and exports it as a higher level interface for users.
+A component is a modular, portable, replaceable, and reusable set of well-defined functional code that captures its implementations and exports it as a higher level interface for users.

 It also is a software object that is used to interact with other components.